In this blog I have added the solution for ArgoCD Metadata.annotations: Too long

 metadata.annotations: Too long: must have at most 262144 bytes

-This issue occurs because the size of the resources annotation exceeds the Kubernetes 256 KiB (262 144 bytes) limit.
+This issue occurs because the size of the value of the annotation exceeds the Kubernetes 256 KiB (262 144 bytes) limit.
+(Refer the code here)

 That is a very good limit for storing many annotation.
 But here is why it exceeds in ArgoCD.